Mid-Level

 3

-What industries does the company primarily serve?
+What industry segments does the territory primarily cover?

 ✦ Editorial — career progression and interview guidance based on industry patterns